KinChao/Biomedical-knowledge-graph/README.md

 # Biomedical-knowledge-graph -- typedb
-This is a summer remote project (extended to term-time) by Kin Chao (kwc20@ic.ac.uk, a second year Chemistry student) at Imperial College, supervised by Dr Sarah Rouse (Life Science Department, Imperial College)
+This is a summer remote project (extended to term-time) by Kin Chao (kwc20@ic.ac.uk), a second year Chemistry student at Imperial College, supervised by Dr Sarah Rouse (Life Science Department, Imperial College)

 ## Last update 24/10/2021 - Complete integration of the Uniprot dataset